hspazio/hspazio.github.io/_posts/2017-11-15-worker-pool.markdown

 worker_0 got #<Proc:0x007fc35a1306f8@worker_pool_2.rb:89 (lambda)>
 {% endhighlight %}

 That's really it!
-This is a simple and at the same time flexible implementation that can help you boost parts of the code base that perform large I/O operations.
+This is a simple and flexible implementation that can help you boost parts of the code base that perform large I/O operations.

 ## Further improvements

 The implementation of the WorkerPool above has a slight bug.
-If the producer creates jobs much faster than the workers to process them we could risk that more and more jobs would be pushed to the queue until the program runs out of memory.
+If the producer creates jobs faster than the workers process them, there is a risk that the program runs out of memory.

 We could fix this by limiting the number of jobs that the queue can hold.
 Enter the __SizedQueue__!

 The SizedQueue is initialized with an Integer that represents the max number of items it can contain.
 When the max is reached, the statement that pushes jobs to the queue is paused until an item is pulled from the queue.
 At this point the queue wakes up the previously paused statement.

 We can now edit the `WorkerPool` initializer by limiting the number of items in the queue to the number of workers available.
-We could limit it to any arbitrary number.
-This way we ensure that producer and worker pool as a whole maintain the same pace.
+This way we ensure that the producer and worker pool as a whole maintain the same pace.
 The WorkerPool, in fact, will act as a traffic light: if there are too many jobs it will temporary block any threads that push onto the queue until there is space available again.

 {% highlight ruby %}
 class WorkerPool